TemirshinKantemirov/efiryzentosh/README.md

 :---------|:---------
 CPU              | AMD Ryzen™ 7 3700U
 RAM           | SAMSUNG 8 GB 2400 MHz DDR4
+Wi-Fi             | Intel Dual Band Wireless-AC 8265 (airport kexts is not available for this version macos yet, and anyway it did not work on this device, so we use itlwm.kext instead)
-Wi-Fi             | Intel Dual Band Wireless-AC 8265 Audio       | Realtek High Definition Audio ALC 256
+Audio       | Realtek High Definition Audio ALC 256

 ## macOS Update History